-In 2021, in connection with our IPO, we executed the TRA with certain pre-IPO owners affiliated with H&F that participate in the TRA ("TRA Participants"), which provides for payment by the Company to the TRA Participants of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that is actually realized, or deemed to be realized (calculated using certain assumptions), as a result of the utilization of such tax benefits, including certain tax benefits attributable to payments under the TRA.
+In 2021, in connection with our IPO, we executed the TRA with certain TRA Participants, which provides for payment by the Company to the TRA Participants of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that is actually realized, or deemed to be realized (calculated using certain assumptions), as a result of the utilization of such tax benefits, including certain tax benefits attributable to payments under the TRA.
 Holders of Incentive Units, which included all of the Company's executive officers, also received a cash payment equal to \$0.12 per vested and unvested Class B-1 and Class B-2 Unit in lieu of participation in the TRA (the "Additional Payment").
 See "Additional Cash Payments with Respect to Incentive Units in Lieu of Participation in the Tax Receivable Agreement" herein for additional details, including the vesting schedules of certain Additional Payment amounts held in escrow for our executive officers.